felixhal/felixhal/README.md

 ### Hi there 👋
 I'm Felix, a student at the University of Technology Sydney.
 I have a strong intrest in software development and big data.
 I'm always keen to learn, build and collaborate on new things.
-I'm currently working on developing in the iOS Environment and some web development.
+I'm currently focused on developing in the iOS Environment and some web development.

 ### Tools 🛠️:
 <p>